What To Expect When You Work On An Animation With Sliced Bread

 The next stage of the animation process is writing the script.
 You can supply this to us, or we can write one for you and send it over to you for you to comment on.
 Once we have this in place we are able to create a storyboard which is essentially is a visual timeline of the animation, showing what will happen, and how this will fit with the timing in the script.

-Environment Design Storyboard Progress Nine Panels, brain getting really stressed out and piles of paper collapsing onto it.
+Mental Health Animation Storyboard Progress Nine Panels, brain getting really stressed out and piles of paper collapsing onto it.

 Voice-over and animatic